Popular words in English. A list of basic English words for live communication. Greetings and farewells

 see- see

-Verb see means visual perception of objects:
+Verb see mean visual perception of objects:

 He sees well.- He sees well.